warrenbailey/jx-app-jacoco/README.md

 ```
 NOTE: We have an open issue to not have to generate the XML report in the project.

-Ensure that your Jenkinsfile includes the following command so the Jacoco XML report is collected.
+Ensure that your Jenkinsfile includes the following command, so the Jacoco XML report is collected.

 ```bash
 sh "jx step collect --pattern=target/site/jacoco/jacoco.xml --classifier=jacoco"